 By Jim Lundy

-Now with the capital it needs, Zoom will be ready to take things to the next level, which could include Virtual Reality.
-Given this investment, Zoom catapults into the Unicorn space with a valuation in excess of $1 Billion.
+Now with the capital it needs, Zoom will be ready to take things to the next level, which could include virtual reality.
+Given this investment, Zoom catapults into the unicorn space with a valuation in excess of $1 billion.

-From Webex to Zoom
+From WebEx to Zoom

-Founder and CEO of Zoom Eric Yuan knows a little about Web Conferencing.
-After all, he was part of the core team that helped to start, scale, and sell Webex to Cisco for $3.2 Billion in 2007.
-The Web Conferencing market is now merged with Video Conferencing and Cloud-based companies like Zoom are scaling.
-With a great new product offering and a battle test management team, Zoom is poised to take on new and legacy providers alike.
+Founder and CEO of Zoom Eric Yuan knows a little about web conferencing.
+After all, he was part of the core team that helped to start, scale, and sell WebEx to Cisco for $3.2 billion in 2007.
+The web conferencing market is now merged with video conferencing and cloud-based companies like Zoom are scaling.
+With a great new product offering and a battle-tested management team, Zoom is poised to take on new and legacy providers alike.

 However, it is more than just Eric who is making it happen at Zoom.
-Eric has brought many of his former Cisco and Webex Associates, including President David Herman, Head of Sales Greg Holmes, and Head of Marketing Janine Pelosi.
+Eric has brought many of his former Cisco and WebEx associates, including President David Herman, Head of Sales Greg Holmes, and Head of Marketing Janine Pelosi.

 Building a Real-time Cloud